-It is important that those with asthma, or allergy induced asthma, know the triggers and early warning signs of asthma attack.
+It is important that those with asthma, or allergy-induced asthma, know the triggers and early warning signs of an asthma attack.
 With all the allergens and possible asthma triggers around it the air and other places, it just makes sense to be prepared.
 The dangerous airway constriction and inflammation caused by asthma can be brought on by common allergens.

 Because asthma is a condition which is sometimes unknowingly triggered by unseen or even unknown sources, it’s critical for one to know the particular early warning signs of the first a series of reactions set into motion.
 Once the triggering mechanism is started, the symptoms of asthma may cascade becoming progressively worse.

 Anything can set some asthmatics off including outside environment particles, pollutants, or even strong emotions.
 Some early indications of a coming asthma attack are not so easily identified as a general feeling of anxiety or slight panic.
 Some folks may have a particular part of their body or face that begins to itch, like the chin.

 Some folks with asthma start off with a slight cough or may even begin to feel that their breathing is a bit restricted.
 Some folks have more problems with asthma at night.
 The main thing that needs to be emphasized here is the ability to be vigilant, understand what is happening, and taking measures to administer treatment if necessary.

 Basically, an asthma attack is a sudden, and sometimes unexpected worsening of the symptoms of asthma.
 These sudden symptoms are caused by bronchospasms which tighten the tiny muscles encircling the breathing airways in the lungs.
 To make matters worse, the lining of these airways become inflamed.
 More mucus is also produced, reducing the width of these airways even more.